Jamie Wine, Executive Director

-Jamie brings 15 years of experience in nonprofit management, in New Orleans, Seattle, California and Boston.
-He has developed programs educating ocean advocates, traffic engineers, adults, families, youth and community organizers.
+Jamie has developed several education nonprofit programs across the country to varied audiences like ocean advocates, traffic engineers, adults, families, youth and community organizers.
 He holds a Bachelor of Science in Marine Biology and Environmental Studies from University of California, Santa Cruz and professional certifications in building performance, leadership development, public speaking and real estate.
-Under his leadership, Energy Wise Alliance has grown 5-fold and is on track to become the foremost education organization working to alleviate energy poverty in Louisiana.
+Under his leadership, Energy Wise Alliance has grown 5-fold and has become the foremost energy education organization in Louisiana.

 Email Jamie or call (504)-222-2920 x2